BarganConstantin/Network_Programming/Lab#1/README.md

 ## Description 📝

-This application allows users to connect to a server and communicate with each other.
+&ensp; &ensp; This application allows users to connect to a server and communicate with each other.
 The server can handle multiple clients and broadcast their messages to all other clients.
 Each client can choose a username to identify themselves in the chat.

 ## Features 🌟